SBakerMmu/6G5Z0059-2526-student/1CWK100Architecture/README.md

 The Spring Boot application scans for components (any class annotated with `@Component`) and configuration classes (any class annotated with `@Configuration`)in the same package and sub-packages of the class with the main() method.

 Classes annotated with `@Configuration` are used to define Beans that will be managed by the Spring Boot application.
-Beans are objects that are instantiated, assembled, and otherwise managed by a Spring DI container.
+Beans are objects that are instantiated, assembled and  managed by the Spring dependency injection (DI) container.
 ```Java
 @Configuration
 public class AppConfig